Dateline: Bogota, Colombia

 A Tier B passport is one that will give you access to Europe, excluding the UK and Ireland which are harder to get into.

 Lots of countries fall into this tier, including those in places like the Western Balkans, the South Pacific, Georgia, and other Caucasus countries, as well as a number of South American countries.

 These passports are great for filling in travel privilege gaps.
 For example, a US passport does not allow visa-free travel to Russia or China.
-But if a US citizen were to get a passport from Ecuador, that would give them access to both countries to fill in those gaps.
+But if a US citizen were to get a passport from Ecuador, that would give them access to these two countries to fill in those gaps.